 Marine Lance Corporal Benjamin Maenza was three weeks into his first deployment when he lost both of his legs and sustained injuries to his arm as the result of a bomb blast in Sangin, Afghanistan on Oct.
 21, 2010.

-While on foot patrol, LCpl Maenza and his team crossed a river and began making their way along the other side when a pressure plated improvised explosive device (IED) was triggered.
+While on foot patrol, LCpl Maenza and his team crossed a river and began making their way along the other side when an improvised explosive device (IED) was triggered.
 LCpl Maenza immediately lost both legs in the blast, requiring lifesaving measures to prepare him for helicopter transport to the nearest hospital.
 Airlifted to Camp Bastion, LCpl Maenza was next sent to Landstuhl, Germany before arriving to the United States at Bethesda National Naval Medical Center in Maryland.

 Ben would like to thank all of the donors and volunteers who made his specially adapted home from Homes For Our Troops a reality.
 “I really appreciate what everyone has done and all of the work they do support me and other injured service members.
 Having a specially adapted home from Homes For Our Troops gave me my independence.
 Thank you.”